 Mine waste will now be utilised

-Residual products from LKAB's mines include both phosphate minerals and so-called rare earth metals, materials which up until now have ended up in tailings ponds.
+Residual products from LKAB's mines include both phosphate minerals and so-called rare earth elements, materials which up until now have ended up in tailings ponds.
 It is hoped that these valuable minerals will now be recovered and utilised with the help of innovative new technology.

 Apatite is a phosphate mineral that is used in, among other applications, the production of fertilisers and it is in the ore that is mined in LKAB’s mines.
 Previously these minerals were extracted, but production was mothballed in the mid-1980s.
 Since then, the apatite has been a part of the the mine waste that has been sent to the tailings ponds.
 The problem is that it is very difficult to make production of LKAB’s apatite concentrate economically viable.
 The product must be further upgraded.
 This is where EasyMining, a subsidiary of environmental services company Ragn-Sells, comes in.
 They have developed and patented a method for upgrading apatite concentrate to a finished product called MAP, or Mono Ammonium Phosphate.